 |Tenderloin, sliced (for Filet Mignon) ||$20/lb|

 |Ox Tail (sold out)||$5.50/lb|

 We Raise Our Own Beef!!

 The foundation of our beef's diet is high quality hay that we grow ourselves.
 They are supplemented with non-GMO corn that we grow and grind ourselves.
-We also give them soy, vitamins, and minerals to balance out their diet.
+The only other thing we feed them are vitamins and minerals to balance out their diet.
 So, they're not entirely "grass fed", but neither are they "grain fed" like they would be in a commercial operation.
 Also, unlike many other commercially grown cattle, ours receive NO HORMONES.

 Or, if you prefer, feel free to buy by the piece instead :) (See beef product list)

 We have beef ready to butcher every few months.
-Whole or half cows are just $3/lb dress weight and you pay processing.
-Order now and we'll save one just for you :)
+Whole or half cows are $3.15/lb dress weight and you pay processing.

 |Cut of Beef||Number of Pounds|